jkurthoconnor/blog/articles/test1.md

 title: The First Test Post I've Written
 date: 2017-08-30
 abstract: This is a brief summary of the post.
 Do you like it?
+It is often difficult to write a good abstract.
+But I must say, this is one of the best.
 tags: development